-Selected proposals are expected to be funded for two years.
+Selected proposals are expected to be funded for one year.
 First Award Fellows are required to allocate 100% of their efforts towards fulfilling all requirements associated with this opportunity.
-A competitive opportunity for a third year of funding is available depending on existing NSBRI resources and if evaluation via external peer-review and by the NSBRI Executive Science and Medicine Council (ESMC) determines that this is warranted based on the awardee's performance during the first two years of funding, and needs.
-The assumed start date will be October 1, 2014.
+The assumed start date will be October 1, 2015.
+The fellowship will conclude on September 30, 2016.
 This date is somewhat flexible, however, and will be negotiated with each selected First Award Fellow.
-The First Award Fellowship will be funded as a stipend of \$42,500 for the first year with a 3% increase in the second year; an additional allowance for health insurance will be included.
+The First Award Fellowship will be funded as a stipend of \$43,340 for the first year.
+An additional allowance for health insurance will be included.
 Additional funding will be provided for travel to a mandatory annual NSBRI/NASA Investigators' Workshop, a research team meeting, and a scientific meeting of the First Award Fellow's choice.